-Ojedukon was appealing his conviction for the money laundering conspiracy in which vulnerable victims fell prey to tales of financial woe from online schemers who had befriended them.
-U.S. District Judge Paul W. Grimm sentenced Ojedukon in March to nine years in prison and three years’ supervised release, as well as ordering him to pay $325,100 in restitution, for his role in attempting to conceal the ill-gotten gains from his home in Lagos, Nigeria.
+Ojedokun was appealing his conviction for the money laundering conspiracy in which vulnerable victims fell prey to tales of financial woe from online schemers who had befriended them.
+U.S. District Judge Paul W. Grimm sentenced Ojedokun in March to nine years in prison and three years’ supervised release, as well as ordering him to pay $325,100 in restitution, for his role in attempting to conceal the ill-gotten gains from his home in Lagos, Nigeria.

 The 4th Circuit agreed that federal laws do not generally apply extraterritorially based on the notion that Congress’ primary concern is with domestic activities.
 But this presumption against extraterritorially is trumped when Congress states clearly in the law that the statute is intended to cover activities abroad, the court added.

 The MLCA contains such clarity by stating it applies extraterritorially to the conduct of non-U.S. citizens that “occurs in part in the United States.”
-By entering into the agreement with a Laurel resident, Ojedukon engaged in conduct that occurred not only in Nigeria but also in the United States, the 4th Circuit said.
+By entering into the agreement with a Laurel resident, Ojedokun engaged in conduct that occurred not only in Nigeria but also in the United States, the 4th Circuit said.